Deepak123bharat/lablua-submission/README.md

 ## Overview

-This project aims to split the Luarocks project into more manageable chunks, making parts of it into libraries and providing a typed API for LuaRocks modules, specified using Teal, a typed dialect of Lua.
+This project aims to split the Luarocks into more manageable chunks, making parts of it into libraries and providing a typed API for LuaRocks modules, specified using Teal, a typed dialect of Lua, which allows for typed definition files to be written for untyped Lua modules.
+Our goal here is not to port all of LuaRocks to Teal, but to provide typed interfaces for Teal or Lua applications, so that users of these interfaces can have a stable contract of the API's inputs and outputs.
+This project will help third-part applications drive LuaRocks easily.

 <img border="0" src="https://github.com/Deepak123bharat/lablua-submission/blob/main/pic1.png">